Ficool

 Barely.

-Its mass tore through the space he occupied moments before, reshaping the tunnel entirely.
+Its massive body tore through the space he had occupied moments before, reshaping the tunnel entirely.
+Stone collapsed behind it.
+The creature continued upward, driven by instincts it did not understand, transforming into something it could not survive.

 The ascent broke.